mbeaudru/react-performances-rendering-management/README.md

 That being said, let's get back into our initial issue: why does React decides to re-render all the children components when the parent is being re-rendered ?

-**TL;DR :** There is no _generally_ applicable strategy for checking props / state changes, using *React.PureComponent* or *React.Memo* everywhere actually might harm performances and lead to bugs used without caution, while deep comparing objects is very costly and generally not a suitable option.

 #### Object comparisons

 When it comes to rendering optimizations, React gives you two solutions: